danintel/sawtooth-cookiejar/README.md

 ```bash
 sudo docker-compose up --build
 ```
+The docker file creates a genesis block, which contains initial Sawtooth settings, then generates Sawtooth and client keys, and starts the Validator, Settings TP, and REST API.

 # Usage

-To launch the client shell container, you could do this:
+Launch the client shell container as follows:
 ```bash
 sudo docker exec -it cookiejar-client bash
 ```

-You can locate the correct Docker client container name by using `sudo docker ps`.
+You can locate the correct Docker client container name, if desired, with `sudo docker ps`.

-Sample command usage:
+In the client shell you just started above, run the cookiejar.py application.
+Here are some sample commands:

 ```bash
 cookiejar.py bake 100 # Add 100 cookies to the cookie jar